rom-rb/rom-rb.org/source/4.0/learn/introduction/index.html.md

 It focuses on *simplicity* by providing enough *abstractions* to help you efficiently turn your raw data into meaningful information.

-While most ORM focus on objects and state tracking, ROM focuses on data and transformations.
+While many ORMs focus on objects and state tracking, ROM focuses on data and transformations.
 Users of ROM implement `Relations` which map one-to-one with datasets (eg: tables).
-Then using the relations you can associate them with other relations and query the dataset using the direct features offered by the datastore.
+Then using the relations you can associate them with other relations and query the dataset using features offered by the datastore.
 Once raw data has been loaded it gets coerced into configured datatypes and from there can mapped into whatever format is needed by the application domain including custom type objects, helpful ROM Structs or plain